Everything You’ll Need

 Use the Right Saw for the Job

-Miter saw: Best for clean, straight cuts.
+• Miter saw: Good for straight cuts.

 Maintain Expansion Gaps